YorkDevelopers/venimus/docs/APIs_for_NormalUsers.md

 <!-- markdownlint-disable no-duplicate-heading -->
-# Project Venimus - Nornmal User APIs
+# Project Venimus - Normal User APIs

 The following APIs can be called by normal users once they have authenticated.